cdobbi/Rabbit-Genome-Calculator/README.md

 Co-dominance: Some genes show intermediate effects when heterozygous
-Epistasis: Some genes can mask the effects of others (e.g., REW masks all other colors) Random Assortment: Each offspring randomly inherits one allele from each parent for each gene File Structure
+Epistasis: Some genes can mask the effects of others (e.g., REW masks all other colors) Random Assortment: Each offspring randomly inherits one allele from each parent for each gene

+File Structure
 Rabbit-Genome-Calculator/
-├── rabbit_genome_calculator.R    # Main Shiny app with full UI
+├── rabbit_genome_calculator.R    # Main app without UI
-├── rabbit_calculator_cli.R       # Command-line version for testing
 └── README.md                     # This file
 R Programming Demonstrations
-This repository includes comprehensive R programming demonstrations that showcase various R capabilities:
+This repository includes basic R programming demonstrations via user/termianl interaction that showcase various R capabilities:

-Demo Files
-basic_r_demo.R - Standalone demo (no dependencies required) r_features_demo.R - Advanced demo (requires dplyr package) Features Demonstrated
+Features Demonstrated
 Multiple R datatypes (Numeric, Integer, Character, Logical, Factor, List, Vector, Matrix) Loops with lists and arrays
 Dataframe operations and manipulation
 CSV file input/output
 Conditional logic and case_when statements
-See DEMO_README.md for detailed information on running the demonstrations.
+See README.md for detailed information on running the demonstrations.

 Contributing
 This is part of a broader effort to build practical, animal-focused genetic tools.
 Contributions, suggestions, and improvements are welcome!